Important COVID-19 travel guidance

 British nationals can normally enter Brazil without a visa as a tourist.
 For further information about visas, see the website of the Brazilian Consulate in London.

 Make sure you comply with Brazilian immigration laws on arrival in the country.
 You must satisfy the Federal Police (the Brazilian immigration authority) of your intended purpose of visit.
 You will need to be able to demonstrate that you have enough money for the duration of your stay, and provide details of your accommodation and evidence of return or onward travel.
 Make sure your passport is stamped.
 If it is not, you may be fined on departure.

 If you wish to extend your stay while in Brazil, you should apply to the Federal Police for an extension.
 If you overstay your visa, you are likely to be given notice to leave the country at your own expense and you may be fined or deported.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Brazil.

 The Brazilian immigration authorities often require dual British/Brazilian nationals visiting Brazil to travel on Brazilian (rather than British) passports.

 Travelling with children

 There are additional requirements for British-Brazilian dual nationals under 18 entering or transiting through Brazil without their parents or legal guardian, or travelling with one parent only.
-These requirements don’t apply to foreign nationals, but as a precaution and to avoid any possible delays, British nationals under 18 entering or transiting through Brazil without their parents or legal guardian, or travelling with one parent only, are advised to bring a letter of authorisation to travel from any parent(s) not travelling.
+These requirements don’t usually apply to foreign nationals, but as a precaution and to avoid any possible delays, British nationals under 18 entering or transiting through Brazil without their parents or legal guardian, or travelling with one parent only, are advised to bring a letter of authorisation to travel from any parent(s) not travelling.
+This applies particularly to children with a Brazilian parent, even if the child only holds a British passport.
 Contact the Brazilian Consulate in London for more information and advice.

 Yellow fever certificate requirements